stackshuttle/grow_journal/README.md

 * description: string
 * user_plant: reference to UserPlant.
 A picture belongs to a UserPlant.
 Pictures are associated to plants users grow.
 The pictures represent the photo album of the plant growth.
-(Functionality not present yet).

 #### Plant
 Fields: